 Besides that, there are specific time limits real estate investors must be aware of, whether for personal property or an apartment building.
 That’s because you don’t want to be caught unawares during the 1031 exchange.
 There are many things to know regarding the timing, and we’ll highlight them below.

 The first 45 days from closing the sale of your investment property is the identification period.
 That’s because the real estate investors have only that specified time to identify potential replacement properties.
-Immediately you sell, the buyers transfer the money to the qualified intermediary to open the exchange.
+Immediately after you sell, the buyers transfer the money to the qualified intermediary to open the exchange.

 After identifying replacement properties, you can acquire the new investment property.
 The rule presents that you must close on this transaction for the latest real estate assets within 180 days of closing the sale.
 Either that or you complete it by the due date of your tax return for that particular year.
 The timeline is strict, but there’s room for extension under certain conditions.